-Eligible Calderdale residents are entitled to a free concessionary travel pass.
+Eligible people, who live in Calderdale can have a free concessionary travel pass.

-The pass permits free or reduced rate travel for:
+The pass gives free or lower cost travel for:

-- free travel on buses at off-peak times throughout West Yorkshire and England
+- free travel on buses at off-peak times (West Yorkshire and England);

-- half fare travel on trains in West Yorkshire at off-peak times.
+- half fare travel on trains at off-peak times (West Yorkshire only).

-- free travel on buses at any time in West Yorkshire
+- free travel on buses at any time (West Yorkshire only);

-- free travel on buses at off-peak times throughout England
+- free travel on buses at off-peak times (rest of England);

-- free travel on trains at any time in West Yorkshire.
+- free travel on trains at any time (West Yorkshire only).

-Blind people and children under 11 automatically qualify for the companion pass.
+Blind people and children under 11 get the companion pass.

-For people with severe disabilities, the pass can include provision for a companion to travel free of charge throughout West Yorkshire.
-To qualify for free travel, the companion must board and leave the bus / train at the same stop as the pass holder.
+For people with severe disabilities, the pass can allow a companion to travel for free, around West Yorkshire.
+To qualify, the companion must board and leave the bus / train at the same stop as the pass holder.

 You can apply for companion entitlement if you are in receipt of:

-or have confirmation from a medical practitioner or health care professional to support your request.
+- or have written proof from a medical practitioner or health care professional to support your request.

 Applying for a concessionary pass

 You can apply for a pass at our Customer First offices in Halifax, Brighouse or Todmorden.
-See Local Offices
+Please see: Local Offices .

 You will need to provide:

-- proof of address eg. recent gas / electricity bill (or give consent for us to check Calderdale Council Tax records)
+- proof of address.
+This can be a recent gas or electric bill.
+You can also give consent for us to check Calderdale Council Tax records)

 - one proof of disability eg.